 All students must demonstrate their proficiency in writing standard English.
-They may do so by making at least a C- in (or being exempted by exam from) ENG 113 (Composition) and making at least a C- in ENG 123 (Intermediate Composition).
+They may do so by earning at least a C- (or demonstrating comparable writing competence) in ENG 113 Composition and earning at least a C- (or demonstrating comparable writing competence) in ENG 123 Intermediate Composition.
+Students are placed in composition courses based on SAT/ACT scores or previous college transfer coursework.
+Students wishing to challenge their placement may take an English placement exam one time prior to the last day to add a course in their first semester of enrollment at CBU.
 No student is eligible to graduate unless the Office of the University Registrar's official records show the English proficiency requirements have been met.